Unpublished Papers about an Unpublished Paper!

 To summarise: while I may be critical of some academic refereeing standards, I can understand why Dodwell’s paper was rejected in 1959.
 Unfortunately, it was not sound then and even less so now.
 The hypothesis was reliant on just two critical ancient alignments that are no longer accepted; and on Newcombe’s formula that was only ever intended to be approximate and has since been superseded.
 Dodwell’s dating sources predate radiocarbon and tree-ring dating.
 Suffice to say that one cannot accept Dodwell’s conclusion that there was a drastic change of obliquity at 2345 BC (the Biblical Flood date) and yet at the same time accept the validity of the alignments at Stonehenge, Newgrange and various other Neolithic monuments.
 Dodwell was unaware of these in the pre-radiocarbon era of the 1950s.

 I can also understand why the Dodwell family tried so hard to suppress access to the manuscript and yet it was this very lack of access that fueled speculation that: ‘a professional astronomer has proved the Biblical flood’ and suchlike chatter among religious fundamentalists and others who had never seen the actual paper.
 I wish that Barry Setterfield had not published the paper on the internet.
 Unfortunately, Setterfield’s neat presentation has made it look like a solid piece of modern research; and while it is online it will attract yet more gullible people to cite it as proof of something-or-other.
-The patchy photocopied typescript in my possession reveals it as what it was: an unpublished paper that was rejected as unsound in 1959 and should now be of historiographical interest only.
+The patchy photocopied typescript in my possession reveals it as what it was: an unpublished paper that was rejected in 1959 and should now be of historiographical interest only.